thinkwelltwd/surgat/README.md

 -------
 - 8th Feb 2016

 Following a change in how the mail setup I look after is configured, I decided to rewrite this in Python as it's the language I spend time with now, making the maintenance far easier.
 Additionally I've moved away from all the "magic" spamd perl code and now use the spamc module to process messages via spamd.
-This provides imporoved results that are more predictable and consistent.
+This provides improved results that are more predictable and consistent.